 The emails tend to have poor grammar or spelling mistakes, but they may also use terms that the average computer user may not be familiar with in an effort to make them appear more legitimate.

-The premise of this scam is actually relatively simple.
+The premise of a sextortion scam is actually relatively simple.
 The person sending you the email is most likely exploiting one of the recent data breaches and leveraging an exposed password to threaten you.
 These breaches have been happening regularly for years, and when they occur, criminals may post the exposed information online for others to see and use in different attacks.
 The data available is usually a few years old, so the password sent to you may not even be one you’re using anymore.
 But cybercriminals are counting on you being rattled enough that they know even an old password that you’ll be willing to pay the ransom.

 There is No Malware.
 There is No Video.